Dr. Julie Keena, Chair

 - Passing a comprehensive program summative examination;

-- Successful completion of an OSCE, which demonstrates the student has the requisite knowledge, interpersonal skills, patient care skills, and professionalism required for practice as a PA;
+- Successful completion of an OSCE, which demonstrates the student has the requisite medical knowledge, clinical reasoning and problem-solving abilities, interpersonal skills, and professionalism required for practice as a PA;

 - Successful completion of practical summative stations.